 Put this pumpkin bread recipe on your holiday recipe list.
-I promise it won't disappoint.
+I promise it won't disappoint and your friends and family (and you) will love it.
 It makes 2 loaves, so you can give one away and keep one for yourself!

 Pumpkin Bread with Caramel Icing